KimoriWasTaken/ValheimEndgame/README.md

 ## To-Do List:
 #### High Priority:
-- Fix Desyncs
+❌ Fix Desyncs
    - Current Plugin works but Terrain near Spawn-Stones reset themselves sometimes

-- Economy Balancing
+❌ Economy Balancing
    - Find the right balance between Drops, Enchant costs and Trader sales

-- Greatswords Stamina Numbers are higher than expected
+❌ Greatswords Stamina Numbers are higher than expected
    - They're missing a modifier somewhere

-- ~~Add Backpacks and `0.205.5` Monsters to the Loot- and Startable~~
+✔️ Add Backpacks and `0.205.5` Monsters to the Loot- and Startable
-   - ~~Because who doesn't want to fight a 5★ a̷̦͗̆̍̊́b̸̮̯̟͗̈͘ǫ̸̛̖̔̀̑m̶͉͔͒̚͝i̸̥̮̠̗̓.̸̫̦̱̘̹̔̈̀̀.̶̖̓̉.̶̮͕͚̃̿̓.̸̖͕̄~~
+   - Because who doesn't want to fight a 5★ a̷̦͗̆̍̊́b̸̮̯̟͗̈͘ǫ̸̛̖̔̀̑m̶͉͔͒̚͝i̸̥̮̠̗̓.̸̫̦̱̘̹̔̈̀̀.̶̖̓̉.̶̮͕͚̃̿̓.̸̖͕̄

-- ~~Serpent isn't scary enough~~
+✔️ Serpent isn't scary enough
-   - ~~Either Boats get oneshot or they are indestructable...~~
+   - Either Boats get oneshot or they are indestructable...

 #### Needs Time:
-- Optimize Valheim Legends balancing
+❌ Optimize Valheim Legends balancing
    - Damage seems minimal at first and overpowered once leveled

-- Optimize Boss difficulty
+❌ Optimize Boss difficulty
    - They should be a challange at first and when you have to farm them

-- ~~EpicLoot is too cheesy~~
+✔️ EpicLoot is too cheesy
-   - ~~Once you got your hands on an iron pickaxe for example you can mine 1 silver ore, smelt it and get thrown into the next Tier with all Silver Equipment drops~~
+   - Once you got your hands on an iron pickaxe for example you can mine 1 silver ore, smelt it and get thrown into the next Tier with all Silver Equipment drops
-   - ~~Will either use "MustHaveCrafted" or make mobs drop only Enchant Materials like [Epic Valheim](https://www.nexusmods.com/valheim/mods/1409?tab=description) does~~
+   - Will either use "MustHaveCrafted" or make mobs drop only Enchant Materials like [Epic Valheim](https://www.nexusmods.com/valheim/mods/1409?tab=description) does

 #### Future Plans:
-- ~~Add another Endgame difficulty spike~~
+✔️ Add another Endgame difficulty spike
-   - ~~Equipment is there, just need to add more stars~~
+   - Equipment is there, just need to add more stars
-   - ~~Looking into [ForgottenBiomes](https://valheim.thunderstore.io/package/AlreeNicolas/Forgotten_Biomes/) and [DoOrDieMonster](https://valheim.thunderstore.io/package/Horem/DoOrDieMonsters/) right now~~
+   - Looking into [ForgottenBiomes](https://valheim.thunderstore.io/package/AlreeNicolas/Forgotten_Biomes/) and [DoOrDieMonster](https://valheim.thunderstore.io/package/Horem/DoOrDieMonsters/) right now

 ## Known Issues: